Our Impact Stories

 Meet Lamonte

 At an early age, Lamonte searched for places where he could find peace.
 He regularly faced the pressure of gangs to become part of the violence.
 His dream at 14 years old was to finish high school.
 PBMR became Lamonte’s safe haven, where people appreciated him for who he was.
-After months of hard work, he received his diploma from Richards High School.
+After much hard work, he received his diploma from Richards High School.

 Lamonte’s greatest joy in life is in raising his two young daughters.
 He strives to be the best father he can be.
 Lamonte says, “Precious Blood has always been there for me and my family, and now I can be that support for others.”